ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

        with self.assertRaises(AnsibleExitJson) as result:
            my_module.main()

-The same technique can be used to replace :meth:`module.fail_json` (which is used for failure returns from modules) and for the ``aws_module.fail_json_aws()`` (used in modules for Amazon Web Services).
+The same technique can be used to replace :py:meth:`module.fail_json` (which is used for failure returns from modules) and for the ``aws_module.fail_json_aws()`` (used in modules for Amazon Web Services).